poult-lab/daily-word/english_words_ learning.md

 [adj] South Korea’s demographic trends and corresponding initiatives to address them have challenged long-held conceptions of nationhood based on claims of ethnocultural purity.

 "**Demographic** means relating to or concerning demography."

+#### 01/14.08

+01.powder[ˈpaʊdə(r)]

+[noun] chilli powder. "a dry mass of very small fine pieces or grains"

+[verb] She powdered her face and put on her lipstick. "to put powder on sth"

+02.wheat /wiːt/

+[n] wheat flour.

+"a plant grown for its grain that is used to produce the flour for bread, cakes, pasta , etc.; the grain of this plant"

+03.wheat flour /wiːt ˈflaʊər/

+[n] "flour prepared from wheat"

+In short, flour is a specific type of powder used for cooking and baking, while powder is a more general term for any fine, dry substance.

+**Rice is generally considered to be easier to digest than wheat flour chapati/roti**.
+This is because rice is lower in fiber and gluten compared to wheat flour, making it gentler on the digestive system for some people.

+04.gluten /ˈɡluːtn/

+[n] We sell a range of gluten-free products (= not containing gluten ) .

+"a sticky substance that is a mixture of two proteins and is left when starch is removed from flour, especially wheat flour"

+05.leavening agent

+[phrase] "leavening agent, **substance causing expansion of doughs and batters by the release of gases within such mixtures, producing baked products with porous structure**."

+06.yeast /jiːst/

+[n] You need yeast in order to make bread.

+"a fungus used in making beer and wine, or to make bread rise"

+[adj] {yeasty} a yeasty smell.

+07.resilience /rɪˈzɪliəns/

+[n] A startup founder requires many skills, but what tops the list for [Sam Altman](https://twitter.com/sama) is resilience- a trait he has observed as a common factor among thousands of successful founders over the course of a decade.

+"the ability of people or things to feel better quickly after sth unpleasant, such as shock, injury, etc."

+08.trait [treɪt]

+[noun] personality traits. "a particular quality in your personality"

+#### 01/16

+01.fatigue /fəˈtiːɡ/

+[n] physical and mental fatigue.

+"a feeling of being extremely tired, usually because of hard work or exercise"

+02.stimulus /ˈstɪmjələs/

+[n] Interest rates could fall soon and be a stimulus to the US economy.

+"something that helps sb/sth to develop better or more quickly"

+03.hypertrophy /haɪˈpɜːrtrəfi/

+[n]  *Hypertrophy* increases the size of your muscles.
+Strength training increases the strength of your muscles.

+"an increase in the size of an organ or tissue because its cells grow in size"

+04.contraction /kənˈtræktaɪl/

+[n] Muscle contraction is **the tightening, shortening, or lengthening of muscles when you do some activity**.  "the process in which a muscle becomes or is made shorter and tighter"

+[n] The sudden contraction of the markets left them with a lot of unwanted stock."the process of becoming smaller"

+05.myofibril / ˌmaɪəˈfaɪbrəl /

+[n] "one of many contractile filaments that make up a striated muscle fiber"